flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/customer-management/using-the-crm-plugin.md

 * `KAFKA_TOPIC_CUSTOMER_SEARCH_OUT` - used to get the response from the customer management plugin to the Engine.
 :::

-The request sent to the plugin can use any key that was previously configured in the elaticsearch index where the customers are saved.
+The request sent to the plugin can use any key that was previously configured in the elasticsearch index where the customers are saved.

 Example of an elastic search index: